Winter Travel in a VW California

 - On motorways stay in the clearest lane where possible, away from slush and ice.
 Keep within the clear tyre tracks if you can.

-- Stay in a higher gear for better control, and if it is slippery, in a manual car move off in a higher gear, rather than just using first.
+- Stay in a lower gear for better control, and if it is slippery move off in second gear, rather than just using first.

-- On a downhill slope get your speed low before you start the descent, and do not let it build up – it is much easier to keep it low than to try to slow down once things get slippery
+- On a downhill slope lower your speed low before you start the descent, and do not let momentum build up – it is much easier to keep low than to try to slow down once things get slippery

-- If you are following another vehicle at night, using their lights to see ahead can cause you to drive dangerously close – keep well back from other traffic.
+- If you are following another vehicle at night, using their lights to see the road ahead can cause you to drive dangerously close – always keep well back from other traffic.